Politics, Business & Culture in the Americas

 WHY HE MIGHT WIN

 As economy minister, Massa has so far held full economic breakdown at bay.
-In a runoff against Patricia Bullrich or Javier Milei, he could gain support by portraying himself as the moderate candidate.
-Support from a united Peronist bloc is crucial for his campaign, and Massa won his coalition’s primary by a wide margin.
+In the runoff against Javier Milei, he could gain support by portraying himself as the moderate candidate.
+Massa had a stronger than expected showing in the first round, defying many polls that placed Milei in the lead.

 WHY HE MIGHT LOSE